wavemotion-dave/SpeccySE/readme.md

 * Properly cap at max volume for the games that utilize both the 128K AY chip and the beeper (was causing crackling sounds).
 * Fixed Arcadia input so the ship doesn't jitter across the bottom of the screen.
 * Added more undocumented Z80 opcodes to fix Nothing (that's the name of a game!).
+* Illegal ED opcodes now act like nop-nop and consume 8 CPU cycles as they should.
+* Improved Tape Position menu now shows current tape block to aid in positioning the tape for some multi-load games.
 * Added Z80 7MHz Turbo Mode for the few games that take advantage of it (e.g Nothing).
+Note the DS-Lite/Phat don't have enough CPU processing power to render at this turbo rate.
-* About 10% improvement in performance - mostly to help out on the DS-Lite/Phat render even the most complex games.
+* About 15% improvement in performance - mostly to help out on the DS-Lite/Phat render even the most complex games.

 Version 1.6 - 27-Oct-2025 by wavemotion-dave
 * Revamped Z80 CPU core to provide more accurate timing and memory contention/floating bus.
 Multi-color games (aka Nirvana+, BiFrost, etc) now play and look reasonably correct and CPU speed is generally correct.